Updated: Dec 8, 2020

-I am writing this post as a supplement of the project "Reconstruindo No Mundo" (Rebuilding in the World), which I have created with 9 other Brazilians who live abroad, to share our experience and tips on things we wish we'd known before we moved.
-You can view every episode in my Instagram Stories (in Portuguese)
+I am writing this post as a supplement to the project "Reconstruindo No Mundo" (Rebuilding in the World), which I created with nine other Brazilians who live abroad, to share our experience and tips on things we wish we'd known before we moved.
+You can view every episode on my Instagram.

-Disclaimer: I am not an immigration advisor, attorney, nor am I an expert in this subject.
-I am simply sharing results of a research I made in order to write this blog post, to provide tools that you can use to start your own research in this subject.
-This article includes links to official websites, and please be aware that regulations might change, therefore for the most up to date information, always refer to official authorities.
+Disclaimer: I am not an immigration advisor, attorney, nor expert in this subject.
+I am merely sharing the results of research I made to write this blog post to provide tools that you can use to start your own research on this subject.
+This article includes links to official websites, and please be aware that regulations might change, therefore for the most up-to-date information, always refer to official authorities.

 Purpose of Immigration

 There are many, many types of visas available to those who wish to move to America, temporarily and permanently, so the first thing I'd say you need to define is the purpose of your immigration: for example, study or work.